 In contrast with widespread school practices today, research in recent decades proves that:

 School Recess Law

 We co-led Arizona’s adoption of a national breakthrough recess law in 2018, together with the parent-led Arizonans for Recess & School Wellness.
 We worked with Arizona Health & Physical Education, Arizona Public Health Association, Arizona Education Association and many others.
-This law is increasing physical activity by approximately 50% for 250,000 K-5 students in Arizona.
+Contrary to stereotypes about hyper-partisanship in state legislatures, this law (SB1083; ARS 15-118) passed with more than 90% of legislators supporting.
+As it is implemented, it is increasing physical activity by approximately 50% for 250,000 K-5 students in Arizona.

 Please visit our partner Arizonans for Recess & School Wellness for much more information on recess.